ishibaki/ishibaki.github.io/_pages/research-interest.md

 I am interested in Development.

-# Left-right asymmetric development in *Drosophila* embryo
+# Left-right asymmetric morphogenesis

+- I am elucidating mechanism by which the cell chirality emerges left-right asymmetric morphogenesis at the multi-cellular level.
-I had studied about embryonic development by using *Drosphila*.
+- I had studied about LR-asymmetric development by using *Drosphila* embryo.

 ![Left-right asymmetry in *Drosophila*](../images/fig2.png)